 The price includes:

-- 4 Modern Greek lessons and country orientation prior to departure, starting in mid-April
+- 4 Modern Greek lessons and country orientation prior to departure, starting after spring break

 - Round-trip airfare between a D.C.-area airport and Athens